Abel-Demere/Abel-Demere/README.md

 ### Hi there! 👋

-My name is Abel Demere, a passionate Software Engineer based in [Your Location].
+My name is Abel Demere, a Software Engineer based in Ethiopia, Addis Ababa.

 ### Skills